saamine85/saamine85/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently learning react.js and Power Bi